deepaucksharma/nrdot-host/docs/FAQ.md

 Yes!
 NRDOT-HOST is licensed under Apache 2.0.
 You can use, modify, and distribute it freely.

 ### What platforms are supported?
-- Linux (x86_64, ARM64): Ubuntu, Debian, RHEL, CentOS, Amazon Linux
+**Current (v2.0)**: Linux-only support
-- macOS (Intel, Apple Silicon)
+- Linux (x86_64, ARM64): Ubuntu, Debian, RHEL, CentOS, Amazon Linux, SUSE
-- Windows Server 2016+
+- Minimum kernel: 3.10+
-- Docker containers
+- Container environments: Docker, Podman

-- Kubernetes
+**Note**: Starting with v2.0, NRDOT-HOST is a Linux-only telemetry collector.
+Windows and macOS support have been removed to focus on Linux-specific capabilities.

 ## Installation & Setup